TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 permalink: /supervision/
 ---

-If you are interested in my [research]({{TiffanyVlaar.github.io}}/research), please feel free to **reach out to me** to discuss PhD (or MSc Research) options at the University of Glasgow.
+If you are interested in my [research]({{TiffanyVlaar.github.io}}/research), please feel free to **reach out to me** to discuss PhD options at the University of Glasgow.
 In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have any publications at this stage).

 Funding is available, but requires going through the School's application process.
 More information can be found [here]( https://www.gla.ac.uk/schools/mathematicsstatistics/research/postgraduate/) <br>
 Shortlisting starts **early January**, with scholarship decisions being made later mid-January.
 The process continues until all funded places are awarded.